 Forecast Details for Minneapolis-Saint Paul International Airport, MN

-Thursday: A 50 percent chance of showers and thunderstorms.
-Mostly cloudy, with a high near 73.
-Northeast wind around 10 mph becoming west southwest in the afternoon.
+Monday: A slight chance of rain and snow showers.
+Partly sunny, with a high near 49.
+South southwest wind 5 to 10 mph becoming west northwest in the afternoon.
+Chance of precipitation is 20%.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!